spracing/spracingpixelosd/ReadMe.md

 ## Differences to other Pixel based OSD systems

-* Vortex - The vortex OSD is great, but closed source and long discontinued, no published core or schematics.
+* Vortex - The vortex OSD is great, but closed source and long discontinued, no published code or schematics.
 * F1shpepper Tiny OSD - Isn't frame-buffer based.
 Doesn't integrate well into FC systems, no published schematics, not used in commercial projects.
 * FrSkyOSD - More grey-scales, uses a resistor ladder, requires purchase from FrSky, high BOM cost, similar overall PCB footprint, no published code or schematics.
 Uses a UART for FC->OSD communication, no direct frame-buffer access.
 * BrainFPV - FPGA based, no published code or schematics.
+* Kiss Ultra - Single MCU solution, not reverse engineered.  no published code or schematics.
+Probably works fairly similarly to this project, based on a quick look at photos of the PCB.
 * SuperOSD - Uses two PIC processors, low resolution, old, unmaintained, archived.

 ## History/Timeline